-Although care has been taken to address all known relevant environmental issues for the maintenance activities, it may become necessary to add or amend certain procedures or instructions to improve the efficiency of the Environmental Maintenance Management Plan (MMP).
+Although care has been taken to address all known relevant environmental issues for the maintenance activities, it may become necessary to add certain procedures or instructions to improve the efficiency of the Environmental Maintenance Management Plan (MMP).

-- Only those additions or amendments of this MMP that will either improve environmental protection or can be proved not to have any negative effect to the immediate and surrounding environment will be considered. - Changes or deviations have to be motivated in writing by means of a Method Statement and the same procedures for a standard Method Statement have to be followed. - Any additions or amendments must be submitted by the ECO to the Competent Authority (if so requested) after the ECO has consulted with the Owner. - No deviation from the contents of the MMP is allowed without the above-named prescribed procedures
+- An approved MMP cannot be amended.
+Only additions in the form of addendums to the MMP can be made. - Only those additions to the MMP that will either improve environmental protection or can be proved not to have any negative effect to the immediate and surrounding environment will be considered. - Changes or deviations have to be motivated in writing by means of a Method Statement and the same procedures for a standard Method Statement have to be followed. - Any additions must be submitted by the ECO to the Competent Authority after the ECO has consulted with the Owner. - Any additions to the MMP, especially if it is a method statement, must be submitted to the Competent Authority for approval prior to the commencement of the maintenance activity/ies. - No deviation from the contents of the MMP is allowed without the above-named prescribed procedures.